 Discussing Race with Your Child: “I don’t want him to be afraid to live in this world.”

-When David found out he was going to be a father, his joy was undercut by concern.
-How would his son be treated in a country that makes it hard for Black men to succeed?
-While his son is still too young for “the talk” now, learn how David plans to approach it — and how he wants his child to understand the history of racial injustice without feeling held back by it.
+David worried about raising his new son in a country that makes it hard for Black men to succeed.
+While his son is still too young for “the talk” now, learn how David plans to approach it.